porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 > 16 Behold, I have graven thee upon the palms of my hands; thy walls are continually before me.

 And so we see that the Lord would remember his child even if his very own mother forgets him.

+We also read in Malachi 3:6 that the Lord does not change.

+6 For I am the Lord, I change not; therefore ye sons of Jacob are not consumed.

+7 ¶ Even from the days of your fathers ye are gone away from mine ordinances, and have not kept them.
+Return unto me, and I will return unto you, saith the Lord of hosts.
+But ye said, Wherein shall we return?

+This teaches that if we have ever gone away from the ordinances of Christ, we are able to return and Christ will likewise return unto us.

 So Joseph Smith began to search for answers.
 He read in James 1:5 which says,